collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 12/14/2021: Announcing the [GitHub Discussions forum](https://github.com/collaborative-robotics/surgical_robotics_challenge/discussions) for questions and comments.
 See the [Community page](./community.md) for more information.

-<p style="color:red">01/26/2022: Deadline extended from Feb 1, 2022 to May 1, 2022 and added registration form (see below).
-One motivation is to enable student projects organized around the challenge for the Spring 2022 semester.</p>
+01/26/2022: Deadline extended from Feb 1, 2022 to May 1, 2022 and added registration form (see below).
+One motivation is to enable student projects organized around the challenge for the Spring 2022 semester.

 ## Timeline